msu-cmse-courses/cmse495-SS24/Syllabus.md

 The “in-class” programming assignments are a critical part of the learning process in this course.
 To that end, you will need to ensure that you have the following:

-*   A computer with a reliable internet connection and functional webcam, microphone, and speakers.
+*   A computer with a reliable internet connection and functional webcam, microphone, and headphones/speakers.

 ### Reading Materials